PeterKemner/nvim-nvchad/README.md

 # nvim.

-Rename the folder afther cloning to "nvim".
+Rename the folder after cloning to "custom".